 How to Create a Parallel Parenting Plan

 Creating a parallel parenting plan can seem like a tedious process.
-But, by investing time and energy into establishing clear rules from the outset, parenting your child–not arguing about terms with your ex–becomes the full focus going forward.
-To that end, parallel parenting plans should be put in writing and on file with both parents’ legal representatives.
-By putting it in writing, there is no room to equivocate on what you “thought” the other parent meant.
+But, by investing time and energy into establishing clear rules from the outset, parenting your child–not arguing about terms with your ex–becomes the focus going forward.
+Parents should physically write and file plans with their legal representatives–doing so leaves no room for assumptions or wavering.

-Some parents find that a communication book can be helpful.
-This is a notebook or journal in which parents jot down information about the child’s day, health, or behaviors.
-The communication book travels with the child between parents and helps both parents stay “in the loop” on what is happening in the life of their child when not in their custody.
-Furthermore, it serves as a “neutral zone” where only information related to the child is entered; it is not to be used as a means of communicating negative feelings or thoughts towards the other parent.
+Some families utilize a communication book that includes information about the child’s day, health, or behaviors.
+The communication book travels with the child and helps parents stay “in the loop” on what happens concerning the well-being of their child.
+Furthermore, this book serves as a neutral zone free of negative feelings or thoughts toward the other parent.

-When creating the agreement, the dates, times, and locations for transferring custody of the child should be clearly noted.
-Expectations about consistency in children’s routines–from bedtimes to school attendance to extracurricular activities and everything in between–should be included in the plan.
+A parallel parenting plan should clearly note the dates, times, and locations for transferring custody.
+Expectations about consistency in children’s routines–including bedtimes, extracurricular activities, and everything in between–should also be included in the plan.

 A healthy parallel parenting plan should include: